skambuilds/IMAT/README.md

 6. finally display the following **types of charts**:
     * graphs in logarithmic scale for residuals
     * bar graphs for times and iterations
-    * bar graphs for relative errors

  ## Functions
  The functions implemented are the following: